Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

-Typically, two types of companies purchase long-term lottery payouts: Factoring companies and insurance companies.
-These are the same companies that work in the secondary annuity and structured settlement market that purchase settlements from sellers who collect personal injury settlements and other kinds of long-term payouts.
+Typically, two types of companies purchase long-term lottery payouts: factoring companies and insurance companies.
+These are the same companies that purchase settlements from sellers who collect personal injury settlements and other kinds of long-term payouts.

 Tax Obligations of Selling Lottery Payments

 Someone who cashes in some or all future lottery payments will owe federal income taxes.
 This differs from the sales of structured settlements from personal injury lawsuits.
 In those cases, buyouts are tax-free.

 6 Cited Research Articles